-Unfortunately, Cooper Canyon Falls is one of those backward hikes that you start by heading down and have to hike up and out on the way back.
-The fact that “canyon” is in the name should have given it away… which I didn’t think about until just now.
+Cooper Canyon Falls is one of those backward hikes that you start by hiking downwards and have to hike up and out on the way back.
 Personally, I prefer to get the uphill out of the way and relax on the hike back, but this trail is very short so it wasn’t bad at all.

 The hike itself took only 38 mins to hike down and 36 mins to hike up, then another 13 mins to hike out of the camp area to get to our car.
-Due to Covid-19, all campgrounds are currently closed so you will have to park outside the gate off Angeles Crest Hwy 2 and hike down to the trailhead, adding an additional 1.5 mi round trip to your hike.
+There is a day-use parking lot at the trailhead.
+If the gate to the campground is closed like it was during the pandemic, you will have to park outside the gate off Angeles Crest Hwy 2 and hike down to the trailhead, adding an additional 1.5 mi round trip to your hike.

 The Burkhart trail is very straightforward with only one junction near the end which you will continue straight.
-The other trail is the PCT/ Silver Mocassin Trail and leads to Cooper Canyon Trail Camp (which I’m not sure if it’s open or not right now).
+The other trail is the PCT/ Silver Mocassin Trail which leads to Cooper Canyon Trail Camp.
 There is also one tiny stream crossing with logs to help you get across dry.
 Once you get to the top of Cooper Canyon Falls, the last section is a short scramble down into the canyon with a rope to assist your descent.
 It can get a little slippery so be careful!

-We arrived at the waterfall at 2:15pm and hung out for about an hour before leaving.
+We arrived at the waterfall at 2:15 pm and hung out for about an hour before the hot hike out.
+The trail is fairly shaded though.
 Although it’s a smaller enclosed area near the bottom of the falls, we found plenty of space to ourselves completely away from the crowds (if you’re willing to get a little wet) – you can also hang out in the stream that flows down the canyon to get further away from the crowds and get more shade.